The Bearkats are The Post Oak School’s interscholastic sports teams.

 - Build school spirit;

 - Win gracefully and lose gracefully.
 Winning is usually more fun, and we like to win, but the young athlete learns about life by experiencing both outcomes.
 In any event, winning is a lower priority than any of the preceding values.

 How to join the Bearkats

 There are two Bearkat levels at Post Oak divided into Middle School and High School.
 We encourage all eligible students to come out for the teams.
 Students must be in good standing in the classroom and must have been in attendance at the week’s practices in order to play at a game.
 It is our aim to give every player playing time, and playing time will be based on practice attendance and effort at practice.
-We practice and play after school three days per week, and assume that everyone on the team wants to be at every game and practice.
+We practice and play after school two or three days per week, and assume that everyone on the team wants to be at every game and practice.
 We encourage full and consistent participation because that is better for both the individual player and the team.
 You may register online through My BackPack.